 YOUNG: The band Perhaps Contraption.
 Charly, Christo, thanks so much.

 WEBBER: Thank you.
 Thank you.

 (SOUNDBITE OF SONG, "BREATHE YOUR BREATH")

 YOUNG: Ta-da.
-All nine members of Perhaps Contraption with an a capella version of "Breathe your Breath" performed as they squeeze into the Argot Studios in New York.
-And, Jeremy, we have a video for their new single, "Perambulation" at hereandnow.org.
+All nine members of Perhaps Contraption with an a capella version of "Breathe Your Breath," performed as they squeezed into the Argot Studios in New York.
+And, Jeremy, we have a video for their new single "Perambulation" at hereandnow.org.
 It is so cool.
 It's interactive because the musicians are wearing head cams so you can pick which musician's point of view you want.
 You can be a glockenspiel player for a day.

 JEREMY HOBSON, HOST:

 Yes.
 And I think that that was the - I just checked it out.
 That was the first time I've ever seen what life is like as a sousaphone player.

 YOUNG: So you can get to know - it's sort of archaeological.
 Hereandnow.org.
 You can have fun and do that.
 From NPR and WBUR Boston, I'm Robin Young.

 HOBSON: I'm Jeremy Hobson.
 This is HERE AND NOW.